bruce690813/knot/src/knot/modules/onlinesign/onlinesign.rst

 * Some CNAME records are not signed correctly.

-* The automatic policy-based key rotation does not work.
-The rotation events are invoked just at server (re)load.
+* The automatic policy-based key rotation is strongly discouraged.

 Limitations:

 * Online-sign module always enforces Single-Type Signing scheme.

-* Only one active signing key can be used.

-* Key rollover is not possible.
+* After any change to KASP DB, Knot must be reloaded to apply the changed keys.

 * The NSEC records may differ for one domain name if queried for different types.
 This is an implementation shortcoming as the dynamic modules